gaowanliang/LightUploader/Readme.md

 # Upload the Download folder from the same directory to the root of the OneDrive, using 10 threads
 OneDriveUploader -c xxx.json -t 10 -f "Download"

+# Upload the download folder in the same directory to the root directory of onedrive, use 10 threads, and skip the file with the same name
+OneDriveUploader -c xxx.json -t 10 -f "Download" -m 1

-# Upload the download folder in the same directory to the root directory of onedrive network disk, use 10 threads, and set the timeout to 30 seconds
+# Upload the download folder in the same directory to the root directory of onedrive, use 10 threads, and set the timeout to 30 seconds
 OneDriveUploader -c xxx.json -t 10 -f "Download" -to 30

 # Upload the Download folder from the same directory to the root of the OneDrive, using 10 threads, while using Telegram Bot to monitor the progress of the upload in real time